uphilgood/newsfeed/assignment/ASSIGNMENT.md

 The design for each news item is below, try to match the design as closely as possible.

 NOTE: The comments icons is included under src/assets.
+NOTE2: the gray section is the background not a card border

 <img src="card-mock.png">